nf-core/eager/docs/output.md

   * **Seqs** This is from Post-AdapterRemoval FastQC.
 Represents the number of preprocessed reads in your adapter trimmed (paired end) merged FASTQ file.
 The loss between this number and the Pre-AdapterRemoval FastQC can give you an idea of the quality of trimming and merging.
   * **%GC** This is from Post-AdapterRemoval FastQC.
 Represents the average GC of all preprocessed reads in your adapter trimmed (paired end) merged FASTQ file.
   * **Reads Mapped** This is from Samtools.
 This is the raw number of preprocessed reads mapped to your reference genome _prior_ map quality filtering and deduplication.
+  * **Reads Mapped** This is from Samtools.
+This is the raw number of preprocessed reads mapped to your reference genome _after_ map quality filtering and deduplication (note the column name does not distinguish itself from prior-map quality filtering, but the post-filter column is always second)
   * **Duplication Rate** This is from DeDup.
 This is the percentage of overall number of mapped reads that were an exact duplicate of another read.
 The number of reads removed by DeDup can be calculating this number by mapped reads (if no map quality filtering was applied!)
   * **Coverage** This is from Qualimap.
 This is the median number of times a base on your reference genome was covered by a read (i.e. depth coverage)..
 This average includes bases with 0 reads covering that position.
   * **>= 1X** to **>= 5X** These are from Qualimap.
 This is the percentage of the genome covered at that particular depth coverage.